 Welcome back!
-In the last article I talked about screen resolution and this week I wanted to delve a bit deeper into this series by talking about screen size; specifically the actual physical size of your mobile devices LCD.
-Screen size has little to do with resolution. whilst resolution indicates the amount of pixels a screen has at it’s disposal in order to make up an image, screen size is the sheer size of the panel.
+In the last article I talked about screen resolution and this week I wanted to delve a bit deeper into this series by talking about screen size, specifically the actual physical size of your mobile devices LCD.
+Screen size has little to do with resolution.
+Whilst resolution indicates a number of pixels a screen has at its disposal in order to make up an image, screen size is the sheer size of the panel.

 How do you measure screen size?

 Measuring screen size is done the same way as you measure you TV screen.
 You measure from one of the top corners, diagonally down to the opposite lower corner of the screen.
 This length gives you your screen size.
 It doesn’t give you the ratio, however.
 Some screens will be long and thin, others square, some fat and wide but they could all have the same screen size.

 The history of screen size

 In the beginning…there was Windows Mobile and things were really simple.
 The VGA or QVGA screen was dominant in the mobile world and this resolution seemed to be married to a very few screen sizes.
 Namely 2.8″ and 3.5″ and we saw these screens in everything.
 Early smartphone makers like HTC tended to opt for the 2.8″ size which made their devices small and neat, whilst rugged devices used both, but the 3.5″ screen was more common.
 In fact, belive it or not, there was a time where I used to emphasise that one of the benefits of rugged devices was that their screens are larger and easier to work with!

 As you can see from the image above that I pinched from Wikipedia!, today there are loads of screen resolutions, in fact, I don’t think that graphic has them all, but it certainly has most of them.
 However, for many years the screen size of a mobile device LCD panel changed little over the years.